 Example: Annabel watch bandits murder and loot a traveler on the road.
 She finds the nearest law enforcement officer and reports the crime accurately.
 If the LEO needs to make a check to trust her or believe her story, he has advantage or disadvantage (more likely to believe her).

 The cleric commands a target, who must understand them, to perform an action clearly outlined by a single word.
-The target makes a saving throw vs the caster's charisma.
-If they fail, they must follow the command, if they succeed, they are immune to this blessing for the next 24 hours.
+The target makes a willpower save vs the caster's charisma.
+If they fail, they must follow the command for up to 1 minute; if they succeed, they are immune to this blessing for the next 24 hours.

 The cleric touches a wound of 5hp or less and heals it by 1hp for every minute of casting.
 Wounds of greater than 5hp cannot be healed by this blessing.
 Like all healing spells, Cure Light Wounds produces a soft blue light at the sight of the wound as it heals.

 The cleric becomes aware of all magical residue left behind by spellcasting.
 Physical residue is not made apparent unless it is also magical.